- Search The Registry

 Oklahoma supporterin Tennessee

-Black farmers from Georgia, North Carolina, Oklahoma, Arkansas, Mississippi, and other southern states, and the national president of Black Farmers & Agriculturalists Association (BFAA), Gary R. Grant, participated.
-The first of five protests took place at the Farm Services Agency (FSA) offices in Brownsville and Bolivar, Tennessee.
-It was in support of Black farmers who had been denied or delayed operating loans.
+Black farmers from Georgia, North Carolina, Oklahoma, Arkansas, Mississippi, and other southern states, and the national president of the Black Farmers & Agriculturalists Association (BFAA), Gary R. Grant, participated.
+The first five protests occurred at the Farm Services Agency (FSA) offices in Brownsville and Bolivar, Tennessee.
+It supported Black farmers who had been denied or delayed operating loans.

-Black farmers who prevailed on April 14, 1999, Pigford v Glickman (USDA) class action lawsuit are entitled to operation loans.
-They are still being denied access to loan benefits, which were made available to them by the Consent Decree, signed by Judge Paul Friedman.
+Black farmers who prevailed on April 14, 1999, in Pigford v Glickman (USDA) class action lawsuit are entitled to operation loans.
+They are still denied access to loan benefits, made available by the Consent Decree signed by Judge Paul Friedman.